xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

 - <https://github.com/xpack-dev-tools/build-helper> - the URL of the
   xPack build helper, used as the `scripts/helper` submodule

+The build scripts use the same source code as Arm.

 ### Branches

 - `xpack` - the updated content, used during builds